Billy Cobham's Crosswinds Project

 Night of show seating typically available.

 The Pacific Jazz Institute at Dimitriou's Jazz Alley welcomes legendary drummer Billy Cobham and his band in support of his Crosswinds Project.
-Band members are: Ernie Watts (sax), Martin Scales (guitar), Tim Landers (bass) and Scott Tiggs (keys).
+Band members are: Paul Hanson (sax), Fareed Haque (guitar), Tim Landers (bass) and Scott Tibbs (keys).
 Show times Thursday and Sunday at 7:30pm.
 Show times Friday and Saturday at 7:30pm and 9:30pm.
 Doors open at 6:00pm Thursday and 5:30pm Friday - Sunday.

 Jazz fusion pioneer Billy Cobham is an internationally renowned drumming virtuoso, percussionist, composer, producer, educator and master clinician whose life has been dedicated to musical exploration and creative expression.